apostrophecms/docs/docs/guide/technical-overview.md

 In brief, the main technologies behind Apostrophe are:

-- [Node.js](https://nodejs.org): **Popular server-side JavaScript runtime.** We originally chose Node.js to achieve a fully-Javascript development experience for developers.
+- [Node.js](https://nodejs.org): **Popular server-side JavaScript runtime.** We originally chose Node.js to achieve a fully-JavaScript development experience for developers.
 It has continued to improve over time, delivering high performance and powerful features we can use.
 - [Express](https://npmjs.org/package/express): **Un-opinionated Node.js web framework.** Express is the most widely used web framework for Node.js.
 Because it is simple, un-opinionated, and well-known, it was straightforward to extend it to suit Apostrophe's needs.
 - [MongoDB](https://www.mongodb.com): **Secure, document-based database engine.** We chose MongoDB for its fluent JavaScript-based API, its safety from "SQL injection"—style attacks, its developer-friendliness, and its support for documents with varying schemas in the same collection.
-- [Nunjucks](https://mozilla.github.io/nunjucks/): **Richly featured template language for Javascript.** Nunjucks provides tons of features, extensibility, and a syntax nearly identical to Twig, Jinja, and other Django-inspired templating languages.
+- [Nunjucks](https://mozilla.github.io/nunjucks/): **Richly featured template language for JavaScript.** Nunjucks provides tons of features, extensibility, and a syntax nearly identical to Twig, Jinja, and other Django-inspired templating languages.

 ## Directory structure